 Tabeling and Seinen, seeded eighth and ranked 42nd on the BWF ranking, will start their tournament campaign on Tuesday, Januari 9 against local players Nipitphon Phuangphuapet and Jongkolphan Kititharakul.
 The Thai are ranked 45th and both players have been in the top 15 previously.
 The Dutch pair will have to bring their A game.

 Most (mixed) doubles pairs starting on Wednesday

 The other pairs get to enjoy a day of respite and will start on Wednesday, January 10.
 Jacco Arends and Ruben Jille (WR36) are seeded eigth and will face locals Pakin Kuna-Anuvit and Supak Jomkoh (WR78).
 The Thai duo is a bit younger and has slightly less experience than Arends and Jille so a second round for the Dutchies is likely.
-The round of 16 awards US$ 562.50 to each pairs.
+The round of 16 awards US$ 562.50 to each pair.

 Tabeling and Eidestedt will play Indonesia's Yohanes Timothy Yacob Rambitan and Maftuki Muhammad and both pairs are unranked.
 The Europeans are ranked much higher individually though and even as a new combination they should be able to cruise through to the second round.

 Belgian International 2017 and Scottish Open 2017 champions Selena Piek and Cheryl Seinen (WR69) are seeded seventh and will commence their badminton battle opposite Pacharapun Chochuwong and Savitree Amitrapai (WR68) from Thailand.
 The pairs haven't played each other before but Amitrapai at one point was in the top 10 in both women's and mixed doubles.
 It'll come down to #seipie's vigor and badmintonflow of the day.